asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 bottom row, the texture configuration has the `FLIPY` bit enabled to let the GPU know that it must compensate for the reversed ordering.

-If the T-format buffer were to be created from a linear format that had the image vertically flipped, then the `FLIPY` bit would not need to be set.
+If the T-format buffer were created from a linear format that had the image vertically flipped, then the `FLIPY` bit would not need to be set.

 ---